South America’s second-largest forest is also burning

 A similar problem arises with another Chaco good that’s sold far and wide: leather.

-Paraguay exported nearly 9 million pounds of leather—a byproduct of its beef industry—last year.
+Paraguay exported nearly nine million pounds of leather—a byproduct of its beef industry—last year.

 Paraguayan leather is refined and used in numerous industries across the world, particularly in Europe.